-Data-driven decision-making has become the key to all business decisions in companies.
-Companies use Data Analysis and Big Data to make these decisions.
-Large volumes of data flow from different source systems to the Data Warehouse or any Analytics tool to get insights from it.
 Companies are in need of a fast, reliable, scalable, and easy-to-use workspace for Data Engineers, Data Analysts, and Data Scientists.
-This is where you will need to understand what is Databricks?
+This is where you will need to understand what is Databricks.

-Databricks is basically a Cloud-based Data Engineering tool that is widely used by companies to process and transform large quantities of data and explore the data.
-This is used to process and transform extensive amounts of data and explore it through Machine Learning models.
+Databricks is used to process and transform extensive amounts of data and explore it through Machine Learning models.
 It allows organizations to quickly achieve the full potential of combining their data, ETL processes, and Machine Learning.
+Since Databricks handles large-scale machine learning tasks, data security and privacy management are key concerns and you need to understand the concept of how DSPM and CSPM protect sensitive data in such large-scale operations

 What is Databricks?